 A team of multilingual managers with a direct line for all questions including specific help for repurchases, retirement or departure, etc.

-Our Payroll and Absence Management Departments work in coordination with the Department LPP at Swiss Risk & Care.
+Our Payroll and Absence Management Departments work in coordination with the Department LPP at Qualibroker-Swiss Risk & Care.
 For seamless management.

 You can take advantage of professional advice for all questions regarding social insurance and pension provisions.
 We cultivate proximity with our clients and are always available for the issues confronting them.
 Our independence guarantees that there are no conflicts of interest.